-Do not adjust the V-belts too tightly as this will overload motor and compressor bearings.
-Also check and be sure motor pulley is square in relationship to the mounting base and flywheel to avoid binding and excessive wear of the V-belts.
+Do not adjust the v-belts too tightly as this will overload motor and compressor bearings.
+Also check to be sure motor pulley is square in relationship to the mounting base and flywheel to avoid binding and excessive wear of the v-belts.

-(2) Install V-belt guard.
+(2) Install v-belt guard.